henrylawson/photish/README.md

 directory.
 This is the most simple way and is recommended if you just want to write a simple helper specific to your site.

+The example site created when running `photish generate --example` uses this method to load plugins.

 #### Explicit Gem Loading

 This is recommended method if you want to utilize a plugin created by someone